Chuck Leavell: Biography

 In 1973, Leavell married Rose Lane White, who was working as a staff member at Capricorn Records.
 The Allmans toured heavily behind Brothers and Sisters, playing stadiums and breaking records for attendance in many venues across the country.
 Leavell also appeared on a live record with the band, Wipe the Windows, Check the Oil, Dollar Gas during this era as well as subsequent compilations, live performances and re-releases in later years.
 During the mid-1970s Leavell also appeared on Dickey Betts's first solo record, Highway Call.
 In addition during this time, he made multiple contributions on several other Capricorn artists' recordings like Bobby Whitlock, Bonnie Bramlett, The Marshall Tucker Band, Cowboy and more as well as recordings outside the Capricorn family with Tim Weisberg, Charlie Daniels and others.
-The Allmans found themselves in turmoil in 1976, and broke up that year.
-Later the band re-formed, but without Leavell as he had moved on to form his own band, Sea Level in late 1976.

 While opening shows for The Allman Brothers Band with The Allman Brothers' bass guitarist Lamar Williams and drummer Jaimoe, Leavell stepped up as a frontman for the first time in his career.
 After The Allman Brothers Band disbanded in May 1976, the trio added guitarist Jimmy Nalls and set about touring behind the moniker Sea Level, derived from Leavell's first initial and last name.
 The group lasted five years and released as many albums, each featuring a different configuration of the group.

 From 1982 to 1984, he was part of the group Betts, Hall, Leavell and Trucks, which had been organized by Betts.
 Although the group received good critical notices, and is viewed positively in retrospect by Leavell, it was unable to garner a recording contract.